The Soft-Collinear Bootstrap: N=4 Yang-Mills Amplitudes at Six and Seven Loops: Introduction

 Assuming that this behavior holds for all $L$, then it obviously can be used as a powerful tool for constructing integrands of amplitudes.
 We simply need to postulate a suitable basis of integrands for any desired amplitude and try to find a linear combination for which the ${\cal O}(1/\epsilon^2)$ poles cancel.
 We call this procedure the soft-collinear bootstrap because it allows the determination of an $L$-loop integrand given all of the corresponding integrands at loop-order $<L$, which appear in the $L$-loop logarithm.
 (This approach has a similar flavor to the work of ref.~\cite{Bargheer:2009qu}, where it was argued that all tree-level amplitudes could be fully constrained by their collinear singularities, combined with the requirement of Yangian symmetry).

 The case of four particles is special because a very simple basis naturally suggests itself: the collection of integrands which are invariant under conformal transformations on the dual $x$ variables, appropriately called dual conformally invariant (DCI) integrands~\cite{Drummond:2007cf,Drummond:2007au}.
 This class of integrands has already played an important role in guiding the construction of integral representations at four-~\cite{Bern:2006ew} and five-loops~\cite{Bern:2007ct}.
-We prove in Lemma~\ref{lemma:two} of appendix~A that every individual DCI integrand has a nonzero $1/\epsilon^2$ singularity.
-We also have checked through seven-loops that the family of DCI integrands at each loop-order is linearly independent (if one imposes dihedral symmetry in the external particles, which is a symmetry of all superamplitudes; it is curious to note that imposing mere cyclic symmetry is sufficient to fix the amplitude through five-loops, but the full dihedral symmetry must be imposed in order to obtain the six- and seven-loop amplitudes).
+We have checked through seven-loops that the family of DCI integrands at each loop-order is linearly independent (if one imposes dihedral symmetry in the external particles, which is a symmetry of all superamplitudes; it is curious to note that imposing mere cyclic symmetry is sufficient to fix the amplitude through five-loops, but the full dihedral symmetry must be imposed in order to obtain the six- and seven-loop amplitudes).
 Moreover they remain linearly independent even after picking-off from each one just the residue of its $1/\epsilon^2$ pole.
 Taken together, we are therefore led to conjecture that the four-point integrand can be uniquely determined, to any loop-order, by imposing the ${\cal O}(1/\epsilon)$ collinear behavior together with dual conformal invariance and dihedral symmetry.

 It is of course well-known that the four-point amplitude in SYM theory is trivial, in the sense that its logarithm is determined exactly by the anomalous dual conformal Ward identity~\cite{Drummond:2007au} up to an overall multiplicative factor of the cusp anomalous dimension $f(\lambda)$~\cite{Korchemsky:1985xj}, whose value is in turn known exactly from other considerations~\cite{Beisert:2006ez}.
 However, since $f(\lambda)$ can obviously be computed by simply integrating the integrand, it is amusing to note that while (anomalous) dual conformal invariance of the logarithm of the amplitude is not powerful enough to fix $f(\lambda)$ alone, our results suggest that dual conformal invariance of the integrand is, when one also imposes the mild ${\cal O}(1/\epsilon)$ collinear behavior together with dihedral symmetry with respect to the external particles.
 Moreover despite the triviality of the amplitude, the integrand of its logarithm is of independent interest since it is evidently a nontrivial function which makes other remarkable appearances, for example as a Wilson loop expectation value in twistor space~\cite{Mason:2010yk,CaronHuot:2010ek,Belitsky:2011zm,Adamo:2011pv} and as (the square root of) a certain correlation function of stress tensor multiplets~\cite{Alday:2010zy,Eden:2010zz,Eden:2010ce,Eden:2011yp,Eden:2011ku}.